sav-che/TL-2/Authors/Dibbern, Hermann (Friedrich Wilhelm) {std. Dibbern}.md

-> [!cite] BHL link: this entry starts at [page 284](https://www.biodiversitylibrary.org/item/103833#page/296/mode/1up) of TL-2 Suppl.
+> [!cite] BHL link: this entry starts at [page 284](https://www.biodiversitylibrary.org/page/33259330) of TL-2 Suppl.
 V.
 > Supporting pages: [[Abbreviations|abbreviations]], [[Layout key|layout key]].

 ### Author

 Dibbern, Hermann \[Friedrich Wilhelm\] (1870-19?), German, born 22 Dec 1870 in Schleswig, became "Volkschullehrer" first at Eckernförde 1891, later ib.
-1893, and became 1898 at Tondern "Mittelschullehrer", studied in Jena and Berlin philosophy, sciences esp. botany, 1902 teacher in the Real-Gymnasium at Magdeburg, inaugural dissertation 20 Dec 1902 at the University of Berlin. (*Dibbern*).
+1893, and became 1898 at Tondern "Mittelschullehrer", studied in Jena and Berlin philosophy, sciences esp. botany, 1902 teacher in the Real-Gymnasium at Magdeburg, inaugural dissertation 20 Dec 1902 at the University of Berlin.
+**Abbreviated name**: *Dibbern*

 #### Herbarium and types